z64me/z64playerRenderInit/README.md

    } u;
 } *rinit;
 ```
 Immediately before Link's drawing routine, the mod checks `rinit->u.header`.
-When its value is `0`, no overlay is present.
+If its value is `0`, no overlay is present.
 If it's a ram address, the function at that address is executed.
-Otherwise, the overlay described by `rinit` is relocated (a process which converts virtual ram addresses to physical ram addresses), and `exec` is updated to point to the main routine in the overlay.
+Otherwise, the overlay described by `rinit` is relocated (a process which converts virtual ram addresses to physical ram addresses), and `rinit->u.exec` is updated to point to the main routine in the overlay.

 In other words, this mod executes code stored in Link's 3D model file, of all places.